jaberg/proceedings-2010/papers/bergstra/paper.rst

     gw,gb = T.grad(cost, [w,b])
     prediction = p_1 > 0.5

-The code in Figure 2 specifies the computational graph required to perform stochastic gradient descent on the parameters of our cost function.
+The code in lines 11-15 specifies the computational graph required to perform stochastic gradient descent on the parameters of our cost function.
 Since Theano's interface shares much in common with that of NumPy, lines 11-15 should be self-explanatory for anyone